Fitness Tips

 How Long Should I Run on the Treadmill?

 The treadmill is the staple of every gym.
 No matter where you go, you will find plenty of them – just as common in-home personal gyms.
-The purpose?
-Burning calories and getting toned from the comfort of your home.

 Now, how much time do you actually need to run on a treadmill?
 How long does it take to see some results?
 Are you overworking yourself or are you actually slacking?
-Here is everything you need to know about the duration of your workouts.

 What is Your Treadmill Workout Goal?